prajune1996/pasteguard/README.md

 - Add or adjust regex patterns in `src/content-script.js` within the `sensitivePatterns` array.
 - Tweak the toast styling in `src/content-style.css` if you prefer a different look or placement.

+## Manual test harness

+Use `test/manual.html` to quickly verify detection:

+1. In Chrome’s Extensions page, enable “Allow access to file URLs” for PasteGuard (needed to inject on `file://` test page).
+2. Open `test/manual.html` in a tab.
+3. Click “Copy” next to any sample token, then paste into one of the fields on the page.
+You should see the modal block the paste until you confirm.

+## Automated test (Playwright)

+Prereqs: Node 16+ and `npm install` (installs `@playwright/test`).

+1. Load the unpacked extension normally (Chrome will reuse it even when Playwright opens a browser).
+2. Run `npm run test:ui`.
+3. The spec at `pasteguard.spec.js` launches Chrome with the extension, opens `test/manual.html`, copies each sample token, tries to paste into the textarea, and asserts the modal appears and the paste is blocked.

 ## Notes